 Who Is Christopher Walken?

-Actor Christopher Walken was born in Queens, New York, in 1943.
-Walken began working in the theater in his late teens, and by the early 1970s he had begun working in film.
+Christopher Walken began working in the theater in his late teens, and by the early 1970s, he had begun working in film.
 His breakthrough part came with Woody Allen's Annie Hall (1977), and he went on to win an Academy Award for his role in 1978's The Deer Hunter, cultivating a full body of work in the '80s.
 In 1991, he gained his first Emmy Award nomination for his work on Sarah, Plain and Tall.
-A revered thespian who's known to work constantly, Walken has taken on a variety of projects that include everything from the Steven Spielberg drama Catch Me If You Can (for which he earned another Oscar nomination), to the music video for Fatboy Slim's "Weapon of Choice."
+Walken has taken on a variety of projects that include everything from the Steven Spielberg drama Catch Me If You Can (for which he earned another Oscar nomination) to the music video for Fatboy Slim's "Weapon of Choice."

 Walken delivered a gut-wrenching performance in 1978's The Deer Hunter, co-starring Robert De Niro and Meryl Streep.
 Directed by Michael Cimino, the film followed the impact of the Vietnam War on a group of friends from a small town.
 Walken's character goes through a brutal transformation during the course of the movie, starting out as a laid-back steelworker and ending as a man tormented by memories of his time in a prisoner-of-war camp.
 For his efforts, Walken won the Academy Award for Best Supporting Actor.

 By the early 1970s, Walken had begun working in film.
 He had a supporting part in 1971's The Anderson Tapes, with Sean Connery and Dyan Cannon.
 His breakthrough role came six years later with his memorable turn in Woody Allen's Annie Hall (1977).
 In the comedic film, he played Duane, the offbeat, neurotic brother of the Diane Keaton title character.